-Universal design is defined by the Center for Universal Design at North Carolina State University as "the design of products and environments to be usable by all people to the greatest extent possible, without the need for adaptation or specialized design" (http://www.design.ncsu.edu/cud/).
-At the Center, a group of architects, product designers, engineers, and environmental design researchers established a set of principles of universal design to guide the design of environments, communications, and products.
-The principles ensure that the design accommodates a wide range of individual preferences and abilities; the design communicates necessary information effectively, regardless of ambient conditions or the user.s sensory abilities; the design can be used efficiently and comfortably, and with a minimum of fatigue; and appropriate size and space is provided for approach, reach, manipulation, and use regardless of user.s body size, posture, or mobility.
+Universal design is defined by the Center for Universal Design at North Carolina State University as "the design of products and environments to be usable by all people to the greatest extent possible, without the need for adaptation or specialized design" (www.ncsu.edu/ncsu/design/cud/about_ud/about_ud.htm).
+At the Center, a group of architects, product designers, engineers, and environmental design researchers established a set of principles to guide the design of environments, communications, and products.
+The principles ensure that the design accommodates a wide range of individual preferences and abilities; the design communicates necessary information effectively, regardless of ambient conditions or the user's sensory abilities; the design can be used efficiently, comfortably, and with a minimum of fatigue; and appropriate size and space is provided for approach, reach, manipulation, and use regardless of user's body size, posture, or mobility.

 Access for People Who are Deaf

 To experience watching a multimedia product without the ability to hear, turn off the volume during a video presentation.
 Some programs, such as sporting events, are fairly easy to follow by watching the visual display.
 Others, like news programs, make little sense without audio.
 To make this content accessible to those who are deaf, the producer could arrange for a sign language interpreter or text captioning to appear on the screen.

-Although captions were developed to make video presentations accessible to viewers who are deaf and hard of hearing, they can also serve other viewers, such as for those for whom English is a second language.
-These individuals may find that printed English is more accessible than spoken English.
+Captions can also serve other viewers, such as for those for whom English is a second language.
 People with certain learning disabilities can also benefit from hearing and seeing the spoken word simultaneously.
-For those learning to read, captioning has educational value; some instructors have found success with using captioned videos with the sound turned off to teach people how to read.
-Captions also provide content access to people viewing videos in noisy settings (e.g., airports, conference exhibits, restaurants) or in situations when it is important to be quiet (e.g., when a baby is sleeping or when viewing a video in a library).
+For those learning to read, captioning has educational value; some instructors use captioned videos with the sound turned off to teach people how to read.
+Captions also provide content access to people viewing videos in noisy settings or in situations when it is important to be quiet.
+They also benefit everyone who wants to know the spelling of words used in the presentation.